andrew/ultimate-awesome/README.md

 - [awesome-coworking](https://github.com/ahmadnassri/awesome-coworking) - Directory of Awesome Co-Working spaces around the globe.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-rethinkdb](https://github.com/analytik/awesome-rethinkdb) -  A curated list of RethinkDB resources and libraries.
+- [awesome-nextcloud](https://github.com/andreasjacobsen93/awesome-nextcloud) - List of awesome tools for NextCloud and OwnCloud.
 - [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.
 - [awesome-video-segmentation](https://github.com/ChanChiChoi/awesome-video-segmentation) - Papers about video segmentation.
 - [awesome-edge-intelligence-collections](https://github.com/fangvv/awesome-edge-intelligence-collections) - About DNN compression and acceleration on Edge Devices.